Edwin S. Hall, Jr. Student Paper Competition

 The Alaska Anthropological Association invites entries in its annual competition for outstanding student paper, with the winner announced at the annual meeting.
 The prize is $1000.

 Papers should be clearly reasoned, creative, and well-written with thorough citation of data and sources.
 The maximum length is 45 pages, double-spaced.
-Please use the style guide for the American Anthropological Association (AAA Style Guide).
+Please use the style guide for the American Anthropological Association (http://www.aaanet.org/publications/style_guide.pdf).

-Papers entered in this competition must also be submitted for presentation at the Alaska Anthropological Association’s annual meeting.
-Abstracts should be submitted separately to the meeting’s organizers.
+Papers entered in this competition must also be submitted for presentation at the Alaska Anthropological Association’s annual meeting CV/resume with your paper.

-Questions and paper submissions may be submitted by email to alaskaanthroaward.scholarship [at] gmail [dot] com.
-Please submit a CV/Resume with the paper.
+Questions and paper submissions may be submitted by email (alaskaanthroaward.scholarship [at] gmail [dot] com.
+Award announcements will be sent to applicants by January 29th, 2018.